-The LTP also works at ensuring that the borough remains a strategic location for businesses to locate, utilise technology, have good accessibility and a modern transport network to retain employment.
+The LTP also works at ensuring that the borough remains a strategic location for businesses to utilise technology, have good accessibility and a modern transport network to retain employment.
 This role is balanced against protecting and enhancing biodiversity, the natural habitats and ecological networks which make Bracknell Forest a desirable place to live and work.
 We will manage the delivery of new transport infrastructure to ensure that it is sustainable, resilient and supports active and public transport towards achieving net zero in 2050.

 To support the development of LTP4, we have undertaken 'carbon quantification' work, to assess what emissions are currently being generated by our transport networks, and what these levels might look like in future.
+Carbon emissions from transport account for 35 per cent of all emissions within Bracknell Forest.